2026 DSU Student Elections

 My goal is to help create a more connected, inclusive, and student-focused campus experience at Douglas

-Campus Representative - Coquitlam -
+Campus Representative -

-Sakshi Trikha
+Coquitlam - Sakshi Trikha

-No platform submitted.
+No video platform was submitted.

-Campus Representative - New West -
+Campus Representative -

-Oke Ebiyomare
+New West - Oke Ebiyomare

 "Hey y’all!
-I’m Oke Ebiyomare, and I’m running for the position of New Westminster Campus Representative for the Douglas Students’ Union.
+I’m Oke Ebiyomare, and I’m running for

 Whether I was volunteering with Student Life, Global Engagement, or helping at DSU events, I’ve always been committed to our community.